Artist's Edition: Artifact Editions

-Artifact Editions differ from the main Artist's Edition line in that they collect an assortment of individual pages rather than complete stories.

-Note: Following the publication of Todd McFarlane's Spider-Man Artist's Edition in Sept 2022, the main Artist's Edition line now includes books that would previously have been branded as Artifact Editions.
+Between 2014 and 2020, "Artifact Edition" was used as the title of any book collecting an assortment of individual pages, rather than complete stories.
+Beginning with the publication of Todd McFarlane's Spider-Man Artist's Edition in 2022, this distinction no longer exists, and the "Artist's Edition" brand is now used for any book (new or reprinted) that would previously have been classed as an Artifact Edition.

 Artist's Edition Portfolios

 An Artist's Edition Portfolio contains loose pages, printed on one side only, collected in a hardcover folder.
 Like the regular Artist's Edition books, the pages are printed in the same size as the original artwork.

 Other publishers

 Since the Artist's Edition line became established by IDW, other publishers have begun to release their own lines of similar books reprinting comic art at its original size: